 Muscling (muscle growth) in cattle is strongly affected by genetic factor, finally affecting the beef yield, and is the great interest to the beef industry.
-During the embryonic development, myogenic precursor cells develop into myoblasts which enter the myogenesis by proliferating and differentiating to form multinucleated myotubes (muscle fiber types) (Romanazzo et al., 2015).
+During the embryonic development, myogenic precursor cells develop into myoblasts which enter the myogenesis by proliferating and differentiating to form multinucleated myotubes (muscle fiber types; Romanazzo et al., 2015).
 Myogenesis is accurately controlled by cellular signaling pathways that control cell proliferation and differentiation.
-The myogenesis and differentiation, can both be regulated by different myogenic regulatory factors (MRF) family such MYF5, MYOD, MRF4 and MYOG etc. (Jiwlawat et al., 2018).
+The myogenesis and differentiation, can both be regulated by different myogenic regulatory factors (MRF) family such myogenic factor 5 (MYF5), myogenic differentiation (MYOD), myogenic factor 6 (MRF4), and myogenin (MYOG) etc. (Jiwlawat et al., 2018).
 Another population of myoblasts known as satellite cells, are found in postnatal skeletal muscles and are positioned beneath the basement membrane of the myofibers (Singh et al., 2009).
-At birth, the number of satellite cells accounts for about 30-35% of total muscle fiber nuclei in animals (Day et al., 2010).
+At birth, the number of satellite cells accounts for about 30%-35% of total muscle fiber nuclei in animals (Day et al., 2010).
 Satellite cells contribute not only to the growth of muscle but also the regeneration processes (Rehfeldt et al., 2000).
 Isolation and characterization of satellite cells provide us an in vitro test to elucidate the intrinsic and extrinsic factors affecting the muscle growth (Shahini et al., 2018).
-Until now, the satellite cells have become the most typical candidate cell type to study the mechanism related to the muscle growth in livestock such as; goose, goat, pig and cattle (Han et al., 2022; Li et al., 2015; Wang et al., 2018).
+Until now, the satellite cells have become the most typical candidate cell type to study the mechanism related to the muscle growth in livestock such as, goose, goat, pig and cattle (Han et al., 2022; Li et al., 2015; Wang et al., 2018).
 Recently, researchers have found that the events during myogenesis plays a crucial role in determining live weight and carcass weight in cattle (Coles et al., 2015).

 On the other hand, meat quality is significantly influenced by amount of intramuscular fat (IMF) or marbling degree (Lee et al., 2022).
-The deposition of IMF in carcass is resulted from the adipogenesis (a process that increase the number and size of mature adipocytes) pathway that is regulated by some key transcription factors such as; peroxisome proliferator-activated receptor gamma (PPARγ) (Joo et al., 2017; Nguyen et al., 2021).
-Until now, the growth performance and meat quality of Hanwoo have widely been studied (Kang et al., 2022; Lee et al., 2021) and compared with other cattle breeds (Holstein, Chikso, Jeju Black cattle) raised in Korea or imported beef cattle (Wagyu and Angus) (Jeong et al., 2012; Hoa et al 2013; Lee et al., 2019).
+The deposition of IMF in carcass is resulted from the adipogenesis (a process that increase the number and size of mature adipocytes) pathway that is regulated by some key transcription factors such as, peroxisome proliferator-activated receptor gamma (PPARy; Joo et al., 2017; Nguyen et al., 2021).
+Until now, the growth performance and meat quality of Hanwoo have widely been studied (Kang et al., 2022; Lee et al., 2021) and compared with other cattle breeds (Holstein, Chikso, Jeju Black cattle) raised in Korea or imported beef cattle (Wagyu and Angus; Jeong et al., 2012; Lee et al., 2019; Van Ba et al., 2013).
 However, no studies were conducted to compare the differences in myogenic and adipogenic mechanisms related to the body weight and meat quality characteristics (e.g., marbling) between Hanwoo and other breeds.
-Furthermore, Hanwoo beef has been exported to foreign markets such as Hong Kong since 2015 (Cho et al., 2017), and is planned to export to other countries such as

-Vietnam (Cho et al., 2022).
+Furthermore, Hanwoo beef has been exported to foreign markets such as Hong Kong since 2015 (Cho et al., 2017), and is planned to export to other countries such as Vietnam (Cho et al., 2022).
 In this context, providing the consumers in the Hanwoo beef importing countries with the myogenic and adipogenic mechanisms related to its meat quality is necessary to promote the commercialization of Hanwoo beef.
-Thus, the objective of this study was to compare the myogenic and adipogenic characteristics and meat quality traits between Hanwoo and Vietnamese yellow cattle.
-This study was carried out with the financial supports by National Research Foundation of Korea (NRF) and Vietnam Ministry of Science and Technology under the Korea-Vietnam Joint Research Program on the Science and Technology from 2020 to 2023.
+Thus, the objective of this study was to compare the myogenic and adipogenic characteristics and meat quality traits between Hanwoo and VYC.

-Material and Methods
+Materials and Methods